-The Manhattan cocktail, with its sweet, seductive flavor mingling enticingly with a hint of bitterness, has always been a top choice for cocktail enthusiasts, and I am no exception.
+Manhattan cocktail, with its sweet, seductive flavor, has always been a top choice for cocktail enthusiasts, and I am no exception.

 The Manhattan is a classic and sophisticated cocktail that has stood the test of time.
-This iconic drink has a rich history dating back to the late 19th century.
-This drink is often confused with the Old Fashion cocktail.
+This iconic alcoholic drink has a rich history dating back to the late 19th century.
+It is often confused with the Old Fashioned cocktail.

 Ingredients